Li Shishi — A Famous Courtesan, the Lover of Emperor, and Witness of Tragic History

-The Most Beautiful and Talented Courtesan in Song Dynasty
+The Most Beautiful and Talented Courtesan of Song Dynasty

 Li Shishi, born into a worker’s family, was one of the most famous courtesans in the Song Dynasty.

-When she was four years old, her father passed away and she was sold to a bawdy house, where she learned lots of things.
+When she was four years old, her father passed away and she was sold to a bawdy house, where she learned lots of talent.

-When she was 15 years old, she was a stunningly beautiful woman who was great at singing, dancing, and literature.
+Later, she grew up into a stunningly beautiful woman who was great at singing, dancing, and literature.

-She became quite famous very soon, which gave her the right to be very choosy; only people with splendid talent would have the chance to see her.
+She became the most talented and popular courtesan in the Song's capital city, which gave her the right to be very choosy; only people with splendid talent would have the chance to see her.

-Many famous poets wrote beautiful poems for her to appreciate or sing, some of whom had romantic relationships with her as well.
+Many famous poets wrote beautiful poems, for her to appreciate or sing, some of whom had romantic stories with her as well.

-Then emperor Zhao Ji, who had hundreds of beautiful imperial concubines already, heard about Li Shishi and wanted to see her.
+Then, Emperor Zhao Ji, who had hundreds of beautiful imperial concubines in his royal palace, heard about Li Shishi and wanted to see her.
 With the help of his followers, he disguised himself and used a fake name to visit her.

-There were several versions about her ending, in different novels, poems, or gossips, all of which were reflections of people living in this destructive tragedy.
+There were several versions of her ending, in different novels, poems, or gossips, all of them were reflections of people living in this destructive tragedy.

 Mysterious Ending of Li Shishi After the Catastrophic War

-Li Shishi was caught soon and forced to serve the nomadic lord, but she didn’t want to.
+Li Shishi was caught soon and forced to serve the Jurchen Jin's lord, but she didn’t want to.
 So she swallowed her golden jewelry and passed away.
-In the end, she stuck on her rule that only to be with people that she appreciated, and never went against her own will.

 Many people highly appraised her behavior, for being loyal, staunch, and brave.
-Everyone knew that she could make any of Jin’s monarchs to love her, but she still wouldn’t comply with things or people she disliked.
+Everyone knew that she could make any of Jin’s monarchs to like her, but she chose dignity.

-Another version was that she got expelled from the royal family after Emperor Zhao Ji abdicated.
+Another version was that she got expelled from the royal palace after Emperor Zhao Ji abdicated.

-When Jin’s army invaded Song's capital for the first time, a great minister Li Gang was in charge of Song’s troops and was trying their best to defend the city.
+When Jin’s army invaded the Song's capital for the first time, a great official Li Gang was in charge of Song’s troops and was trying their best to defend the city.

 Li Shishi, as a smart person who had experienced a lot, and as friends of many intelligent ministers and celebrities, she donated all of her money, went to a temple, and lived a very simple life there afterward.

-Her insightfulness allowed her to outguess the tragic end, so she tried her best to be contributive, and then left all of the chaos and conflicting behind.
+Her insights allowed her to outguess the tragic end, so she tried her best to be contributing, and then left all of the chaos and conflicting behind.

-In some other novels, Li Shishi escaped out of the capital successfully, under the protection of a brave chivalrous expert with whom she had a relationship before.
+In some other novels, Li Shishi escaped out of the capital successfully, under the protection of a brave swordsman whom she had a relationship.

 They suffered a lot, until they arrived in the southern part of China, and established a new life there.

-When the country was falling apart and left civilians without any protection from the cruel enemies, everyone was equally destroyed.
+When the country was falling apart and encountered such cruel enemies, everyone was somewhat destroyed.